Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Preliminaries

 \subsection{Threshold Graphs}

 By starting from a single node, a threshold graph that is a special subclass of cographs is constructed by repeatedly adding a single node to the old graph through the join or the union operation.
-In other words, the graph $G=(\{v\}, \emptyset)$, where $v$ is a single node, is a threshold graph; and if $G'$ is a threshold graph, $G'+G$ and $G'*G$ are threshold graphs as well.
+In other words, $K_1$ is a threshold graph; and if $G'$ is a threshold graph, $G'+K_1$ and $G'*K_1$ are threshold graphs as well.

-One can associate a unique binary \emph{construction sequence} $T^G\in\{0,1\}^n$ to a threshold graph $G$ of size $n$, where $T^G(1)=0$, and for $1<i\leq n$, $T^G(i)=0$ (respectively, $T^G(i)=1$) if the $i$th node is added to the former graph through the union (respectively, join) operation \cite{hagberg2006designing}.
-In Fig. \ref{thre}, a threshold graph $G$ associated with the construction sequence $T^{G}=(0,1,0,1,0,0,1)$ and its corresponding cotree $\mathcal{T}$ are shown.